 "I had a vision of how I wanted the festival to go, ideas about improvements and changes that might become status quo in future festivals.
 The promoters of the festival, the Scappoose Community Club, (were) supportive and creative with suggestions and assistance during the ongoing preparation," Bliss wrote.

-Bliss acknowledged he was "disappointed" to announce the cancellation, but added, "Nothing is more important than the health and well-being of the residents of Columbia County and the visitors that support local activities, however, and the decision is absolutely the correct one during these uncertain times."
+Bliss acknowledged he was "disappointed" to be announcing the cancellation, but he added, "Nothing is more important than the health and well-being of the residents of Columbia County and the visitors that support local activities, however, and the decision is absolutely the correct one during these uncertain times."

 This would have been only the second Sauerkraut Festival since its revival in 2019.
 The longtime tradition in Scappoose ended in 2014, but community members rallied to bring it back last September, marking its 30-year anniversary.

-Organizers had hoped to once again hold the festival as an annual event, but with social distancing guidelines expected to remain in effect at least into fall — measures aimed at slowing the spread of the coronavirus — this year will mark another without the Sauerkraut Festival in Scappoose.
+Organizers have hope to once again hold the festival as an annual event, but with social distancing guidelines expected to remain in effect at least into fall — measures aimed at slowing the spread of the coronavirus — this year will mark another with no Sauerkraut Festival in Scappoose.

 The event celebrates Scappoose's industrial heritage.
-For years, the city was home to Steinfeld's sauerkraut and pickle processing plant.
+For years, the city was home to Steinfeld's sauerkraut processing plant.

 The festival also features live music and entertainment, games and activities, and an array of local vendors.